-With either one, you come up with a color scheme (in the US, red-white-blue is popular) and a distance apart for the markings.
+With any system to mark anchor chain, you come up with a color scheme (in the US, red-white-blue is popular) and a distance apart for the markings.
 On our previous boat, 300 feet of chain was marked every 50 feet.

 - First red = 50 feet